Installation of combined heat and power plant for Unilever

 Solution

-Ylem Energy identified that a combined heat and power system would generate significant financial savings when compared to grid derived energy, in addition to improving energy efficiency and reducing greenhouse gas emissions.
+YLEM Energy identified that a combined heat and power system would generate significant financial savings when compared to grid derived energy, in addition to improving energy efficiency and reducing greenhouse gas emissions.

-The fully integrated nature of the project would also deliver a significant increase in energy security protecting the business from the potential risks posed by the ageing infrastructure of the grid such as power outages and resultant downtime.
+The fully integrated nature of the project would also deliver a significant increase in energy security protecting the business from the potential risks posed by the ageing infrastructure of the

 Result